codatio/codat-docs/docs/other/portal/usage-and-billing.md

 ### Test client creation

-When you upgrade to our start-up plan, we clone details from your existing client to automatically create a test client for you.
+When you upgrade to our start-up plan, we clone details from your existing client to automatically create a test instance for you.
 You can use it to test your solution before go-live or validate that your live solution is performing as expected.
-[Learn more](/introduction/testing) about possible testing approaches and options.
+[Learn more](/introduction/testing) about client cloning, possible testing approaches, and our recommendations.

 To see the new client once it's been created, you will need to reauthenticate.
 Log out and lock back in if you are using Portal, or get a new token if you are using our APIs.

 :::info Active company limit

-Test clients are limited to 50 active connected companies.
+Test clients are limited to 50 active connected companies and are not included in the billing.

 :::